For 'A' Level, International Baccalaureate, Polytechnic and NUS High Students and Mid-Term Undergraduates:

 Yes, applicants may apply for the SS Scholarship through the Open Application and undergo activity-based assessments, aptitude tests and interviews, typically held between March and May.
 Application opens in October and closes 2 weeks after the release of the GCE 'A' Level results.

 Each scholar will be assigned a mentor and a buddy.
 The mentor will advise scholars on career opportunities and development, and guide them on their career path.
-Mentors are also expected to communicate the availability of posting opportunities to the scholar to raise their awareness about the opportunities within the organisation.
+Mentors will also share available posting opportunities with the scholars, to raise their awareness about these opportunities the organisation.
 While the role of the mentor is that of a career advisor, the role of the buddy is that of a friend.
-Therefore, the responsibility of the buddy is to address the scholar's concerns and meet up with the scholar when he/she is back in Singapore on vacation.
+The buddy will address scholars' concerns and meet them up when they are back in Singapore on vacation.

 Upon graduation, scholars will embark on an exciting career with either NEA, PUB or SFA.
 They will have the opportunity to make meaningful contributions through a diverse range of roles including mitigating climate change, encouraging energy efficiency, developing Singapore's water resources and fostering food science and technology development.

 Scholars will get to start their career with the parent agency they were awarded the Scholarship with.
-Rotation to MEWR or other agencies is possible in subsequent postings.
+Opportunities for rotation to MSE or other agencies could be considered in subsequent postings.